 Later that evening, Shakur, Death Row CEO Suge Knight, and the rest of the entourage jumped in their vehicles and began their journey to Club 662, where Tyson's post-fight party was due to take place.

-While they were driving east along Flamingo Road towards the nightclub, they came to a stop at the traffic lights at this intersection.
+While they were driving towards the nightclub, they came to a stop at the traffic lights at this intersection on Flamingo Road.

 Seconds later, a white Cadillac pulled up on the driver's side of their black BMW and opened fire.

 Shakur was shot four times as he attempted to dive into the back seat.

-Following the shooting, Suge Knight attempted to drive to a hospital.
-However, the vehicle was eventually pulled over by police at the intersection between Las Vegas Boulevard and Harmon Avenue.
+Following the shooting, Knight pulled a U-turn and attempted to drive to a hospital.
+However, the vehicle was eventually pulled over by police at the intersection of Las Vegas Boulevard and Harmon Avenue.

-The wounded rapper was then transferred to the University Medical Center of Southern Nevada, where he was placed into a medically-induced coma.
+At that point, the wounded rapper was transferred to the University Medical Center of Southern Nevada, where he was later placed into a medically induced coma.